BigToyBox/Sovol-SV07-Customization/README.md

-### *On day 1, I unplugged the filament runout sensor and tossed it in the drawer.
+### 2. On day 1, I unplugged the filament runout sensor and tossed it in the drawer.
 (They cause too many false failuresd and I have NEVER had a filament break during a print)

 I created a filament runout part that bolts to the factory spool mount using the two threaded holes at the base of the spool arm.